MaxBrillant/GDSC-members-management/README.md

 ## Live Demo

-You can access the live demo of the Members Management application [here](https://gdsc-members-management.vercel.app).
+You can access the live demo of the application [here](https://gdsc-members-management.vercel.app).

 ## Technologies Used

-The Members Management application is built using the following technologies:
+The application is built using the following technologies:

 - HTML: Used for structuring the web pages.
 - CSS: Used for styling the application and making it visually appealing.